 You must have one office hour per week per discussion section.
-By the start of the second week of classes you will choose a time for your office hours.
+By the start of the second week of classes, you will choose a time for your office hours.
 Please give this time to the Graduate Affairs Officer for posting.

 TA Assignments and Workload

 TA's should contact the appropriate instructor(s) as soon as you receive your assignment.
 The assigned workload is measured by how many hours the University could reasonably expect a TA to take to satisfactorily complete the work assigned.
 A TA with a 50% appointment will be assigned a workload of no more than 220 hours per quarter.
 (This applies proportionately to other percent appointments.)
 This can be used at the instructors' discretion for preparation, attending course lectures, grading, or discussion with the instructor.
 The TA orientation is considered part of the workload for the term.
 TA's should initiate discussions with the instructor if they anticipate any workload-related issues.
-Should you have questions or concerns regarding your work load it is your responsibility to contact the Graduate Affairs Officer (Donna McConnell) or Sarah Eichhorn, in a timely manner.
+Should you have questions or concerns regarding your workload it is your responsibility to contact the Graduate Affairs Officer (Donna McConnell) in a timely manner.
 It is necessary that you establish and maintain frequent communication with the instructor(s) and with the Department.
 It is advised that you check your Department mailbox and e-mail every day.

 If you are unable to make your discussion section you must contact your Teaching Buddy and let the instructor know.
-It is important that this be done as soon as you are aware of the need.
+It is important that this is done as soon as you are aware of the need.
 Your Teaching Buddy is another TA who has agreed (in advance) to cover your assignment in case of an emergency.
 You are required to find your own Teaching Buddy, someone who either is or has been a TA in your course.
 You need a buddy for each discussion section assigned.
 This can be the same person, just make sure you are covered.
 This information must be given to the Graduate Affairs Officer by the start of the second week of classes, generally at the same time tutoring hours, office hours are listed.
 The Graduate Affairs Officer will notify all TA’s by email.